Unreal Engine 4.24 | Git for Windows | Git LFS | GitHub Desktop

 * This list is stored in the text file named “.gitattributes” that was automatically created in the project folder when the repository was initiated.

 You can at any time type the command:

 to display a list of the file types being tracked.

-Also, you can open the .gitattributes file and see the list,
+You can open the .gitattributes file and see the list.

 This is an example of the LFS track list for one of my UE4 projects:

 Publishing the new repository to the GitHub server: